Last Updated on October 7, 2023

 However, some herbalists recommend consuming teas and infusions within 24 hours, so you can choose to make less at a time if you prefer.
 Here’s more on the shelf life of herbal preparations from Herbal Academy.

-You can make your lemon tea a whole lot better for you by making sure the water you brew it with isn’t full of industrial chemicals.
-Here’s what to know about choosing an effective water filter.
+You can make your lemon balm tea a whole lot better for you by making sure the water you brew it with isn’t full of industrial chemicals.
+Find out what to know about choosing an effective water filter.

 Lemon balm tea is delicious anytime, but for promoting relaxation and sleep, drink a cup or two of lemon balm tea a few hours before bed.